DeutscheSoft/toolkit/docs/rendering.md

 for it to work is that the individual modifications are independent of each other.
 As explained in the beginning of this document, this is the case for toolkit widgets.
 The central component of DOM scheduling is the scheduler.
-It is a simple global object which exectures a series of functions in a certain order.
+It is a simple global object which executes a series of functions in a certain order.
 The order of execution is determined by a priority.
 Without going into the details of the implementation we can illustrate this by our example: